Miracle1207/EconGym/document/Pension Issues/Q2-Do-personal-pensions-improve-security.md

 ### 1.3 Research Questions

-Using an economic simulation platform, this study examines the ​**effectiveness of individual pension policies**​, focusing on:
+This study uses an economic simulation platform to investigate the ​**economic impacts of introducing and expanding personal pension schemes**​, specifically examining:

-* **Aggregate Economic ​**​​**Output**​: How do individual pension policies influence total social GDP?
+* ​**Household Savings**​: How do personal pensions affect households’ savings, consumption, and investment decisions across different income groups?
+* ​**Income Security**​: Do personal pensions improve financial security for retirees, especially in vulnerable groups (e.g., low-income, middle class)?
-* **Household Income:** What is the impact on household earnings?
+* **GDP**​​**​ Effects**​: What is the impact of mandatory pension contributions on aggregate output and long-term GDP growth?
-* **Capital Stock and Returns:** How are national capital accumulation and investment returns affected?
+* ​**Wealth Distribution**​: How do personal pensions reshape income and wealth distribution across different cohorts (young vs. old) and social classes (poor, middle, rich)?
+* ​**Fiscal Sustainability**​: How do personal pension schemes interact with the public pension system, and do they reduce fiscal pressure on the government?

 ### 1.4 Research Significance